trapeze/transurlvania/ROADMAP.rst

   * Automatically wrap base urlconf in lang prefixing
   * Add a lang detection + redirect view for language-agnostic root URL

+* Rewrite tests so the expected behaviour is more understandable.

 Future
 ------